 Failed drug test

 Most job offers are contingent on passing a drug exam.
-Companies often exclude candidate’s who fail drug tests.
-Because marijuana is legal to some capacity in more than half of the states, it’s important to follow state laws in whether a candidate can be barred from being hired if they use medical marijuana or if they live in a state where marijuana is legal for recreational use.
+Companies often exclude candidates who fail drug tests.
+Because marijuana is legal to some capacity in more than half of the states, it’s important to follow state laws regarding whether a candidate can be barred from being hired if they use medical marijuana or if they live in a state where marijuana is legal for recreational use.

 Poor credit history

 It’s important to note that most employers and industries do not include credit checks within the overall background report.
 This is typically reserved for job candidates in the financial sector, high-level executives and people who work for government agencies and might be in charge of handling public funds.
+If you have us perform a credit history check, ensure that you follow the Fair Credit Reporting Act, which has specific regulations governing employment background checks.

 Poor driving record